Some remarks on hypergraph matching and the F\"{u}redi-Kahn-Seymour conjecture: Iterative rounding and our results

+or equivalently $x(e) < 1/k$.
 On the other hand, as $H$ is $k$-uniform and the vertices in $V'$ are all tight, summing over $e \in E'$ gives Together this implies $|V'|\leq k\sum_{e \in E'} x(e) < |E'|$.
 This is the desired contradiction, which is essentially the proof given in \cite{fks}.

 \paragraph{Non-uniform edges.} The computations for non-uniform edges sizes get more involved.
 To explain, let us divide the edges into two groups: the edges $E_k$ of size $k$, and edges $E_{>k}$ of size strictly larger than $k$.
 Suppose that we use discount factors given by $g(e) = h^*(k)$ for $k$-edges and $g(e) = 1/|e|$ (the baseline value) for the larger edges.